hpides/BDL/tutorial_01_mac_connection_to_pi_cluster.md

 ![macSonomaSettings.png](pictures/macSonomaSettings.png)

-Than go to network settings.
+Then go to network settings.
 To do that click on the `Network` button.

 ![macSonomaGoToNetworkSettings.png](pictures/macSonomaGoToNetworkSettings.png)